tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 <div id="paragraphFour" style="display: none; line-height:1.5em; font-size:large;">
 Just a second, let me get into character.<br><blockquote style="font-size: 1.1 em;">Whoa, long time no see.
 What have you been up to?
 You got married?
 No way, that's awesome!
 One on the way too?
 Wow.
 Congratulations.
 Our old stack?
 Nah, I'm...
 I'm the only one who still plays these days.
 Haha, yeah...
 Remember that one time you got a rampage on Death Prophet?
 Good times.
 Anyway, n-nice catching up with you.</blockquote></div>
 <div id="paragraphFive" style="display: none; line-height:1.5em; font-size:large;">
-You trying to impress somebody?
+Trying to impress somebody?
 Talk about relationship goals, you're a keeper.
 Ok so in the current 7.30d meta an offlaner, also known as the '3', is usually a tanky initiat--<br><br>Actually, forget it.
 All you need to know is if your special someone starts stressing out in the first few minutes of a game just say, "It's ok, babe.
 Laning phase doesn't matter."</div>

 <script>
   var dropDown = document.getElementById("dropDown"),